Ghosts of the Future

 She sighs.

-“The masters hoped that with time, we would become wiser than them in our use of power.”
+“The masters hoped that with time, we would become wiser than them in our use of power, and there would be no more wars.”

-“But the knowledge can not be hidden forever.”
+“The knowledge can’t be hidden forever.”

-“And we will need that knowledge again to protect ourselves.”
+“Enemies will come, and we will need that knowledge again to protect ourselves.”

-“The Bizra taught the Jiku some of the old knowledge.”
+“The Bizra taught the Jiku some of the old knowledge, but much is still hidden.

 “Our hands are no more steady than the masters who brought war.”

-“We are no more wise.”
+“We are no more wise, and the sleepers rest, unchanged.”

-“And visions speak of masters who will return through the well of worlds.”
+“Visions speak of masters who will return through the well of worlds.”

-“And they must have grown wiser over their long years.”
+“The old ones still have their knowledge, Keela, and they must have grown wiser over their long years.”

-“They will save us.”
+“They’ll save us.”

 “The visions tell of new wonders and new wars.

-“Some who return through the well will shine pure and bright like the stars.”
+“Some who return through the well will shine pure and bright like the sun, while others will try to shatter the world with their power.”

-“So he hopes for the awakening of the sleepers and the new kingdom that will follow.”
+“My father is weary of waiting, so he hopes for the awakening of the sleepers and the new kingdom that will follow.”

 Uncertain